rwdougla/rwdougla.github.io/README.md

 [Source](https://github.com/rwdougla/wg21links)

-A chrome extension for turning stable names and paper numbers found on html pages in your browser, into links to wg21.link
+A chrome extension for turning stable names to links to eel.is and paper numbers or issue names to links to wg21.link